MAXX AI (MXM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MAXX AI Historical Price

-According to the latest data gathered on MAXX AI live price page, the current price of MAXX AI is 0.00126081USD.
-The circulating supply of MAXX AI(MXM) is 323.69M MXM , giving it a market capitalization of $407.48K.
+According to the latest data gathered on MAXX AI live price page, the current price of MAXX AI is 0.00135005USD.
+The circulating supply of MAXX AI(MXM) is 323.69M MXM , giving it a market capitalization of $436.97K.

 The MAXX AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MXM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.